davidlserrano/pluto/README.md

 # Pluto
-Concept: Incremental clicker game with a space theme possibly with storyline.
+Concept: Incremental clicker space themed game possibly with storyline.

 To open up game download all files in a folder and open index.html with Google Chrome.
 Cross browser support to come.